This blog was written by Barbara Kay.

 Intelligence Taps Analytics for a Confident Conviction

-As a Security Connected solution, TIE can escalate to the McAfee Advanced Threat Defense for deep static and dynamic code analysis [check out these fresh test results from AV-TEST].
+As a Security Connected solution, TIE can escalate to the McAfee Advanced Threat Defense for deep static and dynamic code analysis.
 Integration with McAfee Enterprise Security Manager (SIEM) can tighten up response timeframes, and reduce effort in understanding and mitigating the risk that advanced malware represents.
 That seamless integration was demonstrated to VIP customers in a live Hack and Defend demonstration in our private suite.
 [Missed out?
 We’ll be showing it again at VMworld and FOCUS 2014, our user conference in Las Vegas!]

 The key message to take away from Black Hat is this: Although the need is greater, the help is better than ever before.
 Intelligent solutions can now help you rapidly identify the important signals and true malware in the noise of logs, alerts, and disguises.